 The writing can be short and sweet.
 You may be able to generate it yourself without retaining a law firm, and it doesn’t need to include all of the legal boilerplate.

-But if the agreement or understanding relates to business, relates to how you’d like to earn income and support yourself and your family, please reduce a business agreement between two or more people to writing.
+But if the agreement or understanding relates to relates to how you plan to earn income and support yourself and your family, please reduce a business agreement between two or more people to writing.
 The basic terms and provisions should be written down and the document should be signed.

 - First and foremost, if one party “forgets” the terms and provisions of the agreement or understanding, you can “remind” him or her.
 This helps prevent “selective memory.”

 - You can, if necessary, enforce your rights under the agreement if the terms and provisions are reduced to writing and signed.
-Once you have a signed agreement that you can use to enforce your rights you may not have to.
-In other words, the other party might “come around” rather risk you asserting the agreement against him.
+Once you have a signed agreement that you can use to enforce your rights, the other party might “come around” rather risk you asserting the agreement against him.

-- One final note, I think it is particularly important that business agreements and understandings with friends or family members be reduced to writing.
+- I think it is particularly important that business agreements and understandings with friends or family members be reduced to writing.
 Why?
-I genuinely believe that “misunderstandings” can best be avoided, and important/vital personal relationships preserved and maintained, by “putting it in writing.”
+I genuinely believe that “misunderstandings” can best be avoided, and important personal relationships preserved and maintained, by “putting it in writing.”

 And a post script.

-What to do if you neglect to reduce a business agreement or understanding to writing, and you find the other party has no plans to observe the terms and provisions?
+What do you do if you neglect to reduce a business agreement or understanding to writing, and you find the other party has no plans to observe the terms of your oral agreement?

-As your “agreement” will be difficult if not impossible, to prove the terms of an “agreement” and enforce it if you failed to reduce the agreement to writing and a “misunderstanding” develops, just walk away.
+It will be difficult, if not impossible, to prove the terms of an “agreement” and enforce it if you failed to reduce the agreement to writing.
+In this situation, if a “misunderstanding” develops, just walk away.
 Walk away but in the future always remember to reduce business agreements and understandings to writing!